Live Content: The Ultimate Guide To Grow An Engaged Audience

 What is Live Content?

 Interacting directly with your favorite influencers and companies isn’t the only reason people love live content.
-Joining a live content experience also means connecting with other people who share your interests.
+Joining a live content experience also means connecting with people who share your interests.
 Sending chat messages to new friends is one of the biggest attractions to live content.

 Free ebook download: How to Create a Live Event.

-Live Content Success Story: Critical Roll
+Live Content Success Story: Critical Role

 The Evolution of Live Content

 The current boom in live content builds on past technologies and experiences.
 Understanding the history of live content is helpful because it illustrates what audiences value.
 Before the digital era, broadcasters on TV and radio brought together audiences to share important news.
-In 1969, it is estimated that more than 600 million people watched the Apollo 11 Moon Landing.
+In 1969, it was estimated that more than 600 million people watched the Apollo 11 Moon Landing.
 That shared experience helped to set the stage for today’s live content experiences.

 As traditional TV declines in popularity, why should brands invest more time and resources into producing live content?
 There are several reasons why live content deserves a prominent place in your content strategy.